-Part Two of my Latest Free Serial
+Part Two of Breaking Ground

 The Christmas decorations in the shop window seemed all wrong.
 I pushed my hands deeper into the pockets of my parka and gazed at the coloured lights, the plastic snowmen.
 Above the illuminated Santa Claus, the rifles hung like a whispered threat.
 Among the tinsel, telescopic sights gleamed darkly.
 A brightly lit glass case turned slowly, presenting its array of glittering knives in turn.
 A small plastic reindeer stood among the vicious serrated blades of hunting knives.
 Someone’s idea of a joke.
 I looked away.
 This wasn’t what I’d come to see.

 The metal detectors stood in a neat row.
 I smiled.
 All five were still there – sleek, black and as tempting as always.
 I craned my neck to read the display cards alongside each model, although I already knew what they said.
 I always started with the basic machine on the left – the cheapest.
 As I worked my way along the row, I chewed my lip, weighing up the extra features, balancing them against the cost.

 A hand dropped onto my shoulder.
 “What are you looking at, Jakey?”

 “Dad,” I moaned.
 “You shouldn’t creep up on people.”

 He took his hand away.
 “Oh sorry, I’m sure,” he said.
 “Just came to tell you, we’re going to find somewhere for lunch.”
 He half turned, looking over his shoulder.
 Mum was standing a little way off, surrounded by carrier bags.
 She smiled and gave us a little wave, then made a point of hugging herself, rubbing her arms to keep out the cold.